 - Hedged funds neutralize currency impact, focusing purely on equity performance.

-4. Dollar-Cost Average Into International Markets: Trying to time foreign marketsโespecially emerging onesโcan be risky.
-Instead, dollar-cost averaging (DCA) into international funds smooths volatility and removes emotional decision-making from the process.
+4. Dollar-Cost Average Into International Markets.
+Trying to time foreign markets, especially emerging ones, is a losing game for most investors.
+Dollar-cost averaging (DCA) into international funds smooths out volatility and takes emotional decision-making out of the equation entirely.

 - Invest a fixed amount monthly into a diversified ex-U.S. fund (e.g., FTSE All-World ex-U.S. ETF)